dymynyc/acidlisp/README.md

 was just about to have the parser do captures but hit a problem with modules. somehow the module falls off the scope? maybe it's time for stack traces!

+I figured out that the scope problem is about when a macro expands something.
+I'm writing macros that call macros several layers deep.
+The parse macros are calling string reading macros and cons creating macros.
+I think the problem is that it's passing the macros in unexpanded, then expanding them on the way out.
+But it does this in the scope of the macros just called, which can't see the scope the call was created in.

 ### 20/4/2020